Tramadol Prescribing, Dispensing, and Record Keeping Changes Effective March 31, 2022 - Read MoreHERE

 You must apply directly to the Adult Abuse Registry and Child Abuse Registry to obtain these checks.
 The Checks cannot be forwarded to a third-party.
 Please submit your original Checks with your application.

 Step 3: Registrar's Review of Your Application

-The Registrar or Deputy Registrar will review your application and the accompanying documents listed above.
+The Registrar or designate will review your application and the accompanying documents listed in Step 2.
 Once your file is approved, you will be eligible to write the jurisprudence examination.

-Step 4: Successfully Complete the College Jurisprudence Exam
+Step 4: Successfully Complete the Pharmacy Jurisprudence Modules and Jurisprudence Exam

 Step 5: Board of Examiners Review of Your Application

-Once you meet all of the requirements above, the Board of Examiners will review your application for approval.
-Once the application is approved, we will process your licence.
+Once you meet all of the requirements listed in Steps 1-4, the Board of Examiners will review your application for approval.
+Please allow 3-4 weeks for the review.
+Once the application is approved, CPhM will process your licence.